-The pheromones that influence mate selection and bind mothers to their infants (Vaglio, 2009) are just some of many olfactory cues that persist but have become faint in humans (Grammer et al., 2005).
+The pheromones that influence mate selection and bind mothers to their infants (Vaglio, 2009) are just some of many olfactory cues that have become faint but persist in humans (Grammer et al., 2005).
 The hormones that drive virility in males and fertility in females have strong odors, which is why the enzyme that converts androgens to estrogens is called aromatase (Santen et al., 2009).
 They are easily detectable in sweat and urine and drive reproductive behavior in most species.
-They seem to change human perceptions of attractiveness (Thorne et al., 2002) and actual sexual behavior in both men (Cutler et al., 1998) and women (McCoy and Pitino, 2002), but only modestly (in both senses of the word).
+They seem to change human perceptions of attractiveness (Thorne et al., 2002) and actual sexual behavior in both men (Cutler et al., 1998) and women (McCoy and Pitino, 2002), but only slightly.

 Fear almost instantly changes the nature and odor of human sweat.
 Dogs are good at detecting this in humans (D'Aniello et al., 2018).
 So are humans, even when they don't know it.
 Sweat collected from other humans under fearful conditions (skydiving) elicited changes in the metabolic activity of parts of the brain associated with fear, even when the subjects reported no perceptible difference in smell (Mujica-Parodi and Strey, 2006).
 Overt behavioral effects of fear pheromones have been well-documented in various mammals, but little is known about their exact chemical composition in humans (Ackerl et al., 2002).

 Distinctive body odor results from a combination of kinship genes, dietary habits, hygiene and the microbiome of the skin (Havlíček et al., 2017).
 One of the cues that promotes friendship relationships among humans appears to be that they smell similarly (Ravreby et al., 2022).
-Body odor was likely one of many cues that promoted the instinctive tribalism that was useful for competing bands of hunter-gatherers (Lundström and Olsson, 2010), but it is generally counterproductive for multi-ethnic nation-states that are a recent and uniquely human invention.
+Body odor was likely one of many cues that promoted the instinctive tribalism that was useful for competing bands of hunter-gatherers (Lundström and Olsson, 2010), but it is generally counterproductive for multi-ethnic nation-states.
+Many of the most distinctive changes during the evolution of Homo sapiens appear to reduce the salience of olfactory cues, probably because they would otherwise drive the instinctive behaviors that humans must suppress to develop large, multi-ethnic societies.

 Pheromones drive the extraordinarily diverse behaviors of various species of ants (Vander Meer Robert and Alonso, 2019).
 They determine the various roles of individuals in the colony, they distinguish members of the colony from intruders and they paint a target on the nests of competing ant colonies and species.
 They mark the trails that allow one scout to summon thousands of its brethren to partake of a windfall.
 Subtle changes in these pheromones and their behavioral effects account for the great variety of social organization and daily behavior seen in the >13,000 different species of ants.
 Most ant species form individual colonies that aggressively protect their territories and war frequently with the adjacent colonies, something like the small, inbred human tribes that have survived in remote places like the Amazon river basin and the mountain jungles of New Guinea (Keeley, 1996).
 In his book The Social Conquest of Earth, the naturalist Edward Wilson detailed the many parallels in the social behavior of ants and humans (Wilson, 2012).
 Argentine ants, an invasive species that is dominant in the US Southwest, appear to have lost the tendency to develop unique pheromones when they establish new colonies.
 This results in "supercolonies" that extend over hundreds of miles and millions of nests that live in peace with each other (Sunamura et al., 2009), something like the human citizens of a large, multi-ethnic nation.
-This more gregarious culture was enabled for both species - ants and humans - by a down-regulated component of their instinctual behaviors.
+This more gregarious culture was enabled for both species - ants and humans - by a suppressed component of their instinctual behaviors.